redhat-openstack/website/source/uncategorized/mariadb-galera.html.md

       --wsrep_provider=/usr/lib64/galera/libgalera_smm.so \
       --wsrep_sst_method=rsync

 Note that when bootstrapping a new cluster the wsrep_cluster_address should use an empty "gcomm://" parameter.
 This will create a new cluster and therefore should not be use when adding a node to an existing cluster.
 Adding nodes to an existing cluster will be covered later in this guide.
-For more information, please refer to [link title](https://mariadb.com/kb/en/getting-started-with-mariadb-galera-cluster/).
+For more information, please refer to [Getting Started With MariaDB Galera Cluster](http://mariadb.com/kb/en/getting-started-with-mariadb-galera-cluster/).

 With a single-node MariaDB+Galera cluster up and running, the next steps are to add more nodes to the cluster and to import the OpenStack database previously dumped.
 These can be done in any order.
 In this example the database will be imported, followed by adding two more cluster nodes.